Col Bill Waynick

 Head of Innovation Design

 “Who needs a way to do what because why” is Vel’s secret sauce for tackling any problem.
 An extreme extravert, our Silicon Valley transplant relishes every opportunity to extract productive creativity from literally everyone using a strategic combination of logic and empathy.
 If Vel had her way, all work would be outside and involve at least one moderately embarrassing quest.
 And also pets.

 For work or for fun, Dan enjoys understanding a problem space so he can design effective solutions.
 When he’s not working on a problem, he can often be found pedaling his bike around Colorado Springs.

 UX Design Analyst

 Alexis is a polymath with a background in Air Force history and maintenance as well as administrative support in the commercial sector.
-She lends her passion in research, writing, and editing to wordsmith high quality AF CyberWorx products.
+She lends her passion in research, writing, and editing to wordsmith high quality CyberWorx products.

 C-TRAC Program Manager

 After nearly two decades in the for profit and employment recruiting field, Julie found her way to the non-profit world to continue supporting the mission from a different front.
 She is passionate about her role as it allows her to work with Air Force, industry, and academia to reimagine how technology can enrich and protect our nation and those that protect us.

 C-TRAC Marketing Coordinator